Updated On: by

 While outside the scope of this article, long-term disability insurance covers the complications of pregnancy.
 This can happen.

 If a doctor says you need bed rest, well you can’t work, can you?
 This is likely a disability.
-Same with health conditions derived from
+Same with health conditions derived from your pregnancy that prevents you from working.

 Same with after the baby is born.